- by Luisa

 Are there cosmetics that don't require a preservative?

-As a general rule, products with no water don't need a preservative; however, if you suppose they'll come in contact with water during use, then a preservative will still be necessary.
+Products with no water don't need a preservative; however, if you suppose they'll come in contact with water during use, then a preservative will still be necessary.

-Oils mixtures do not require a preservative as there's no chance bacteria are going to grow in them without water.
+For examples, oils mixtures do not require a preservative as there's no chance bacteria are going to grow in them without water.
 From a stability point of view, though, oils still need something able to preserve their good qualities over time...they need an antioxidant.

 To summarize, vitamin E does help to preserve a product, but from a physical stability point of view only.
 It is not able to kill or prevent bacteria growth.

-Lotions always need a preservative system especially when the water phase is external,
+Lotions always need a preservative system especially when the water phase is external.

-Natural preservatives for cosmetics
+Natural preservatives for cosmetics: the ultimate list.

 As stated above, you should always add a preservative no matter if you want to keep your product 100% natural.